-An examination of the politics and administration of state and federal planning covering such topics as the economy, manpower, science and technology, energy resources, and the environment
+An examination of the politics and administration of state and federal planning covering such topics as the economy, manpower, science and technology, energy resources, and the environment.

-641/741 Public Employee Management for Labor Relations (5)

-Seminar topics include collective bargaining and public employee unionism as well as topical problems of current interest
+- 641/741.
+Public Employee Management for Labor Relations (5).Seminar topics include collective bargaining and public employee unionism as well as topical problems of current interest. - 663/763.
+Administrative Law (5).
+Analyzes the process of administrative rule-making. - 664/764.
+Personnel Recruitment, Selection, and Appraisal (5).

-663/763 Administrative Law (5)

-Analyzes the process of administrative rule-making

-664/764 Personnel Recruitment, Selection, and Appraisal (5)

 Pr., PA 605.

-Course begins with a general introduction to public personnel processes and proceeds to explore the nature of public sector affirmative action and its impact on recruitment and selection, the nature and methodologies of the written testing processes used in civil service systems, and developments in the nature of performance appraisal systems

-681/781 Introduction to Health Care Administration (5)

-Survey of the administrative issues involved in the delivery of health care services

-682/782 Hospital Management and Process (5)

-Examination of management practices in institutional health care

-683/783 Case Studies in Health Care Administration (5)

-In-depth examination of contemporary problems in the delivery of health care

-690 Special Problems in Public Administration and Political Science (1-10)
+Course begins with a general introduction to public personnel processes and proceeds to explore the nature of public sector affirmative action and its impact on recruitment and selection, the nature and methodologies of the written testing processes used in civil service systems, and developments in the nature of performance appraisal systems. - 681/781.
+Introduction to Health Care Administration (5).
+Survey of the administrative issues involved in the delivery of health care services. - 682/782.
+Hospital Management and Process (5).
+Examination of management practices in institutional health care. - 683/783.
+Case Studies in Health Care Administration (5).
+In-depth examination of contemporary problems in the delivery of health care. - 690.
+Special Problems in Public Administration and Political Science (1-10).

-Advanced research in specific areas of public administration (as arranged)

-691 Directed Readings in Political Science and Public Administration (1-10) Credit to be arranged
+Advanced research in specific areas of public administration (as arranged). - 691.
+Directed Readings in Political Science and Public Administration (1-10).

-695 Internship in Public Administration (1-5)
+Credit to be arranged and consent of instructor required for enroll- - 695.
+Internship in Public Administration (1-5).